 Bracket slice and assignment methods adapted for random vectors and arrays.

-is compatible with both non-rv and
+The assignment function impute<- is compatible with both non-rv and

 rv objects (rv, rvsummary, and rvfactor objects).
 To write universal code